 The District uses equipment from the same vendor as a standard wireless network for all locations.
 The solution is easy to manage, is secure, and very scalable.
 Enhancements and expansion of the wireless network is part of IT's operational standard.
-The College currently has 125 access points installed across the College with plans to install more to provide greater coverage.
+The College currently has 135 access points installed across the College with plans to install more to provide greater coverage.

 Access to the student wireless networks requires students to login with their student portal username and password for authentication.
 Authentication for access to the staff wireless requires staff members to login with their College username and password.
-A guest wireless network was created to allow guests to access the Internet while on campus.
-Separate networks are configured for mobile labs.
+A guest wireless network was created to allow guests to access the Internet while on campus and requires users to provide a phone number and an email address.
+The College configures separate networks for mobile labs.